bcgov/ckan-ui/pages/dps_bcdc_content.md

     |Access Type| Description
     |-|-|
     |Public| All users are able to access the dataset.
-    |Government and Business BCeID| Only people with government and BCeID credentials can access the applciation.
+    |Government and Business BCeID| Only people with IDIR and Business BCeID credentials can access the applciation.
-    |Government| Only government credentials can access the dataset.
+    |Government| Only IDIR credentials can access the dataset.
     |Named Users| Only specific named users can access the dataset.
-    |Not downloadable| The BC Geographic Warehouse (BCGW) resources cannot be downloaded.
+    |Not downloadable| Resource cannot be downloaded.
+Specifically for the BC Geographic Warehouse (BCGW), the dataset is not configured via the Distribution Service.

 **Who can view this record?**: describes who can view the metadata record.
 + The order reflects the most accessible to the most secure